Table of Contents

-- A series of reviews by mostly the same authors highlights the clear benefit avoiding excessively high sodium intake(He, 2020) and discusses the various methodological concerns that may explain why low sodium intake (<2-3 grams daily) may seem to increase the risk of poor health outcomes when in reality it may not (and may even be beneficial).(Cook, 2020; He, 2021)
+- A series of reviews by mostly the same authors highlights the clear benefit of avoiding excessively high sodium intake(He, 2020) and discusses the various methodological concerns that may explain why low sodium intake (<2-3 grams daily) may seem to increase the risk of poor health outcomes when in reality it may not (and may even be beneficial).(Cook, 2020; He, 2021)

 There is ample debate about the utility of aiming for a sodium intake considerably lower than 2300mg daily; the AHA does recommend <1500mg daily for people at higher risk, but as indicated above there is lots of controversy surrounding this recommendation.
-For individuals with high blood pressure I think it is worth trying to decrease their sodium intake to <1500mg daily; consider taking your blood pressure several times prior to doing this and then ~6 weeks after doing this (to give time for everything to stabilize) and see if there has been a significant decrease.
+For individuals with high blood pressure, I think it is worth trying to decrease sodium intake to <1500mg daily; consider taking your blood pressure several times prior to doing this and then ~4-6 weeks after doing this (to give time for everything to stabilize) and see if there has been a significant decrease.
 If so there is a higher chance the lower threshold is beneficial.

 Note: One additional consideration is sodium lost in sweat.
-For people who sweat a large amount (individuals who do manual labor in heat or athletes who practice for an extended duration in hot temperatures), a substantial amount of sodium can be lost in sweat.(Bates, 2008; Baker, 2017) Sodium intake will need to be increased to help replace whatever is lost in the sweat, and this can help improve performance.
+For people who sweat a large amount (ie, individuals who do manual labor in heat or athletes who practice for an extended duration in hot temperatures), a substantial amount of sodium can be lost in sweat.(Bates, 2008; Baker, 2017) Sodium intake will need to be increased to help replace whatever is lost in the sweat, and this can help improve performance.
 A universal replacement strategy is hard to derive due to significant variability in sodium loss rates.
 Barring a method to measure the actual sodium loss, simply trying different quantities of replacement and seeing what allows you to feel best (without elevating one’s blood pressure) should be a suitable strategy.

 In 2019 guidelines for potassium intake were updated and this represented a major change.(National, 2019) Previously from the 2005 DRI report the potassium AI was set at 4,700 mg/d in adults “based on blunting the severe salt sensitivity prevalent in African-American men and decreasing the risk of kidney stones, as demonstrated in a 3-year double-blind controlled study”.
-However, with the new guideline they wanted to present a value more applicable to the general publication for health purposes and not simply to ameliorate potential health conditions.
-They used two nationally representative surveys: the Canadian Community Health Survey-Nutrition 2015 & the National Health & Nutrition Examination Survey 2009-2014 and considered adults with normal blood pressure without a self-reported history of cardiovascular disease.
+However, with the new guideline they wanted to present a value more applicable to the general public for health purposes and not simply to ameliorate potential health conditions.
+They used two nationally representative surveys: the Canadian Community Health Survey-Nutrition 2015 & the National Health & Nutrition Examination Survey 2009-2014 and considered adults with normal blood pressure without a self-reported history of CVD.
 They considered the highest median intake across the two surveys, mathematically rounded, to be the most appropriate basis for establishing the potassium AI values.